Yasha-Santos/Azure-Vrtual-Network-and-ELK_STACK-Deployment/README.md

 ### Install Docker if you dont have it already

-`sudo apt-get install -y docker-ce`
+`sudo apt-get install -y docker.io`

 **Start it and check it if its running**